 Scholarships & Awards

 The Criminal Justice Program at Carthage offers scholarships and awards to outstanding students.
-Every year a graduating senior is awarded the Outstanding Senior in Criminal Justice Award, and a junior receives the Diskerud-Eller Scholarship.
+Every year two awards are given to graduating seniors.
+The Outstanding Senior in Criminal Justice Award is awarded to a student that shows outstanding achievement in the field of criminal justice and the “Crime and Society” award is awarded to a senior that demonstrates a sociological understanding of crime.
+The program also awards junior receives the Diskerud-Eller Scholarship to a deserving junior.
 Faculty nominate students for consideration for these prizes, which are awarded every spring.